Skip to main content

 Caminho de Santigo, day 5

-Saturday, was a less-walking day as we hiked up to Caminha along the coast.
-We walked through the beachtown of Praia da Ancora, to the boardwalk along the coast.
+September 27th, Saturday: a lighter walking day as we hiked a few kilometers up to Caminha along the coast.
+We walked through the beachtown of Praia da Ancora, to the boardwalk.
 We see clouds gathering, the wind coming up–rain is on the way.
 We walked through a long straight flat woodland trail to the Caminha shoreline and corniche.
 Seeking a post office, I realized that they are closed on the weekend!
-We passed up the first touts offering a boat ride across the river, as Father Colin pointed out that they landed at the beach on the Spanish side, far from the pathway, so we walked on and found a roadside salesperson – Popeye the Sailor Man – with a carimbo and 6-euro tickets to ride across the river to the quay at A Guarda, Spain!
+We passed up the first touts offering a boat ride across the river, as Father Colin pointed out that they landed at the beach on the Spanish side, far from the pathway, so we walked on and found a roadside salesperson – Popeye the Sailor Man – with a carimbo and 6-euro tickets to ride across the river to the quay at A Pasaxe, Spain!
 We sped across the river, over choppy water, rain spritzing, life jackets on, in 5 minutes.
-He let us off at the concrete quay, and we hiked up the hill another 45 minutes in to the port town of A Guarda, known in Spanish as LaGuardia...
+He let us off at the concrete quay, and we hiked up the hill another 45 minutes in to the port town of A Guarda, known in Span...

 Caminho de Santiago, day 4